forestgrape/coronavirus/covid19.md

   * symptoms of a common cold: Runny nose, headache, sore throat, upper cough

 ## Infection Tropism
-How a virus infection behaves is an interplay of host factors including the host immune system, the tropism of the virus and environmental factors.
+How a virus infection behaves is an interplay of host factors including the host immune system, the behavior of the virus and environmental factors.

 * __Host factors__ relevant for the tropism of Covid-19 are
     - Cells susceptible to infection and capable of producing viruses (e.g. red blood cells are not).
     - Host immune system responses.
 The immune reactions depend both on the personal history and possible exposure of ancestors (genetic adaption).
 * __Tropism of Sars-Cov-2__
-    * Virions enter just cells containing a matching receptor and having been activated by proteases, more in the section [Coronavirus Life Cycle](#life-cycle)
+    * Virions enter just cells containing a matching receptor and having been activated by proteases, more in the section [Coronavirus Life Cycle](./coronavirus.md#coronavirus-life-cycle)
 * __Environmental Factors__
     - the travel of virions between hosts and thus the mode of the initial infection.
 E.g. in dry air exhaled droplets dry out and these are more likely to be absorbed deep in the lungs.
     - Environmental factors influence host factors and thus indirectly the course of the disease.

 ## Appendix
 > I likely had Covid-19 myself in early to mid March 2020 when temperatures were still about -10 degree Celsius in my area.
 For me the initial experience was very different from a common respiratory disease and so diagnosis was not obvious, at least back then: 1) lack of respiratory symptoms - not a single cough if I recall correctly -  2) the supposed low prior probability according to official prevalence and 3) lastly because I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
 It first felt like a minor food poisoning but no vomiting or the like.
 Just felt strange for about two days.
 Soon these initial symptoms faded and I felt fit again.
 I went on doing some sport session which by itself went well, but it turned out to have been a bad idea: since in the following days some chills started and accompanied by a temperature increase, up to 36.x from my normal range 34.5 - 35 degrees.
 But since I didn't record the temperature systematically before, the temperature measurements of 36.x degrees were calming instead of ringing the bells.
 Later on temperature further increased to 37.x accompanied by a strange sticky feeling in the chest; at this point I started seriously considering Covid.
 >
 > Counting everything up it likely was Covid-19 and the sports session likely gave the viruses the opportunity to spread within the lungs.
 Noteworthy too: before the first symptoms, I had a long day and a rather stressful sleep afterwards, so the immune system likely not had enough time and resources to control the viruses.
+> All in all I should have been more careful and my behavior wasn't exemplary.